phuze/php-cosmos/README.md

 composer require phuze/php-cosmos
 ```

-Or adding it to your composer.json file:
+Or add it to your composer.json file:

 ```php
 {